 Main Line Railways Connect Distant Cities, States

-ATSF Passenber Train in New Mexico, circa 1885 by JR Riddle (Museum of New Mexico collection) As railroad technology improved during the middle of the Nineteenth Century, main line rail lines stretched further, connecting distant cities throughout New England, the Middle Eastern and Southern States.
+ATSF Passenger Train in New Mexico, circa 1885 by JR Riddle (Museum of New Mexico collection) As railroad technology improved during the middle of the Nineteenth Century, main line rail lines stretched further, connecting distant cities throughout New England, the Middle Eastern and Southern States.
 The dream many people shared of a railroad line connecting the West with the Eastern States became possible with the passage of the Pacific Railroad Act in 1862, chartering the Central Pacific to build from the West, and the Union Pacific to build from the East.

 First Transcontinental Railroad

-With completion of the Central Pacific and Union Pacific's Pacific Railroad 1,756 mile line between Sacramento and Omaha at Promontory, Utah on May 10, 1869, travel time from the East to San Francisco was reduced from weeks or months to about one week., California's products could be shipped to the cities in the East, in exchange for eastern manufactured goods.
+With completion of the Central Pacific and Union Pacific's Pacific Railroad 1,756 mile line between Sacramento and Omaha at Promontory, Utah on May 10, 1869, travel time from the East to San Francisco was reduced from weeks or months to about one week.
+California's products could be shipped to the cities in the East, in exchange for eastern manufactured goods.
 Mail could also be transported by rail.
 Farms, towns and cities were founded and grew along the route.

-Railroads to Southern California and Southwest
+Southern Pacific Connect Southern California and Southwest with the East

-Southern California became linked with the Eastern cities with the opening of the Southern Pacific line between Los Angeles and San Francisco in 1876.
+Train No. 17 at Tehachapi Loop, C E Watkins photoSouthern California became linked with the Eastern cities with the opening of the Southern Pacific Railroad line between Los Angeles and San Francisco in 1876.
 A land boom began.
 Produce could be reasonably shipped east in exchange for manufactured goods.

-ATSF California Limited at Los Angeles circa 1899 (William Henry Jackson photo)In 1882, the Atchison, Topeka and Santa Fe Railway connected Atchison, Kansas with the Southern Pacific Railroad at Deming, New Mexico, thus completing a second railroad link to Los Angeles.
+In March 1881, the Southern Pacific Railroad connected with the Atchison, Topeka and Santa Fe Railway at Deming, New Mexico, providing a connection to Atchison, Kansas on the Missouri River, thus completing a second railroad link to Los Angeles.

-The Atchison, Topeka & Santa Fe Railroad and an affiliated road, the Atlantic & Pacific, reached the California boarder in 1883 where it connected with the Southern Pacific.
-The Santa Fe affiliated California Southern line between San Diego, Pinacate and San Bernardino, connected with the Santa Fe Route in 1885, providing competition and direct service.
+The Santa Fe affiliated California Southern Railroad line between San Diego, Fallbrook, Elsinore, Pinacate and San Bernardino, connected with the Santa Fe Route at Barstow on November 15, 1885, providing competition and direct service.
 Competition reduced prices, a ticket from the Mississippi River which had cost $125 was reduced to $25 or less by 1887.
+In 1887 the ATSF opened its own line from San Bernardino to Los Angeles via Glendora and Pasadena, making Los Angeles its principal Southern California terminus.

 Railroads Built to Oregon